dishadas168/Belief-Systems-Mental-Health-Analysis/README.md

 ### ADHD

-Nietzsche to NevilleGoddard post ratio: 155:90
+**Nietzsche to NevilleGoddard posts ratio:** 155:90

+**Analysis:**
+Polarity
+Empath category
+Ngram
+Verb category
+Noun Categoyr
+Trend Data

 Polarity scores for NevilleGoddard posts seems to be balanced between positive and negative sentiments.
 On the other hand, Nietzsche posts are skewed towards positive sentiments.
 When it comes to Subjectivity, Neville Goddard posts seem to be more subjective than Nietzsche posts